timeteam/timeteam.github.io/_posts/projects/20016-10-18-building-this-site.md

 <a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's very clear explanation of jekyll and github pages</A>

 The main jekyll sources of course:
-[Jekyll docs][jekyll]
+[Jekyll docs][jekyll] and
 [Jekyll’s dedicated Help repository][jekyll-help].

-**Assigning posts to multiple categories** was easy but only when I realised that
+**Assigning posts to multiple categories** was easy but only when I realised that in jekyll

-"jekyll categories" != "category".
+"categories" != "category".

-Thus, this is works as expected:
+Thus, this works as expected:

 {% highlight ruby %}
 categories: ['The is a category', 'This is another category']